What is the Best Solar Panel Technology (For Lighting Needs)?

 Posted by Stephen Shickadance in Solar FAQs.

 You're probably aware that Greenshine is a company that specializes in solar lighting.
 You're also probably aware that solar lighting uses solar panels.
 If you're not aware of these facts, welcome to our site!
 For the remaining crowd, or for those who we have piqued interest, we've developed a comprehensive guide of solar technology and pinpointed the ones that are best for parking lot lighting and similar applications.
-Stick around for this 6 minute read and you'll learn the in-and-outs of solar panels.
+Stick around for this 6-minute read and you'll learn the ins-and-outs of solar panels.
 There may be technologies on here you haven't heard of, so there may be more learning opportunities ahead.
 Prepare thy noggins, here's a lesson in the exciting world of photovoltaics.

 What is the Best Solar Panel Technology for Lighting?